kelvah/uhc-portal/docs/code-guide.md

 # Coding Guidelines

 This document defines the coding standards for the OCM UI project.
 All code contributions must follow these guidelines to ensure consistency, maintainability, and code quality.

 These guidelines serve to:
 - Establish shared conventions for code structure and patterns
-- Improve code review efficiency by setting clear expectations
+- Improve code reviews by setting clear expectations
 - Maintain a consistent, maintainable codebase

 Use these guidelines during development and code reviews.
 When in doubt or if a scenario isn't covered, ask the team for help.